daxlerboi/Sonic-Pulse/README.md

 Sonic Pulse is a browser-based audio analysis tool that detects BPM (Beats Per Minute) and musical key from audio files.

-I built this project because I wanted a fast and simple way to analyze tracks directly in the browser without needing heavy desktop software every time.
+I built this project because I wanted a fast and simple way to analyze tracks key and bpm directly in the browser without needing heavy desktop software every time.
 The goal is to make workflow easier for producers, DJs, remix artists, and anyone working with music.

 ---